mpantelakis/TollBalance/README.md

 DB_PASSWORD: The password for your database
 DB_NAME: The name of the database to use
 JWT_SECRET: A secret key for JWT authentication
-SSL_KEY: The path to the SSL private key
-SSL_CERT: The path to the SSL certificate
 ```

 The contents of the .env file should look like the following example: